Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: Abstract

-This paper performs the first study to understand the prevalence, challenges, and effectiveness of using~\ac{SAST} tools on~\ac{EMBOSS} repositories.
-We collect a corpus of~\numrepos{} of the most popular~\ac{EMBOSS} projects, representing 13 distinct categories such as real-time operating systems, network stacks, and applications.
-To understand the current use of~\ac{SAST} tools on~\ac{EMBOSS}, we measured this corpus and surveyed developers.
-To understand the challenges and effectiveness of using~\ac{SAST} tools on~\ac{EMBOSS} projects, we applied these tools to the projects in our corpus.
-We report that almost none of these projects (just 3\%) use~\ac{SAST} tools beyond those baked into the compiler, and developers give rationales such as ineffectiveness and false positives.
-In applying~\ac{SAST} tools ourselves, we show that minimal engineering effort and project expertise are needed to apply many tools to a given~\ac{EMBOSS} project.
-GitHub's \codeql{} was the most effective~\ac{SAST} tool --- using its built-in security checks we found a total of~\numalldefects{} defects (with a false positive rate of~\codeqlfpperc) across the~\numrepos{} projects, with~\numsecuritydefects{} (\numsecuritydefectsperc{}) likely security vulnerabilities, including in projects maintained by Microsoft, Amazon, and the Apache Foundation. \ac{EMBOSS} engineers have confirmed ~\numallconfirmeddefects{} (\numallconfirmeddefectsperc{}) of these defects, mainly by accepting our pull requests.
+In this experience paper, we report on a large-scale empirical study of \ac{SAST} in \ac{EMBOSS} repositories.
+We collected a corpus of~\numrepos{} of the most popular \ac{EMBOSS} projects, and then measured their \textit{use} of~\ac{SAST} tools via program analysis and a survey (N=25) of their developers.
+Advanced \ac{SAST} tools are rarely used -- only 3\% of projects go beyond trivial compiler analyses.
+Developers cited the perception of ineffectiveness and false positives as reasons for limited adoption.
+Motivated by this deficit, we applied the \ac{SOTA} \codeql{}~\ac{SAST} tool and measured its ease of use and actual effectiveness.
+Across the~\numrepos{} projects, \codeql{} reported~\numalldefects{} true defects with a false positive rate of~\codeqlfpperc.
+There were~\numsecuritydefects{} (\numsecuritydefectsperc{}) likely security vulnerabilities, including in major projects maintained by Microsoft, Amazon, and the Apache Foundation. \ac{EMBOSS} engineers have confirmed ~\numallconfirmeddefects{} (\numallconfirmeddefectsperc{}) of these defects, mainly by accepting our pull requests.
 Two CVEs were issued.
+Based on these results, we proposed pull requests to include our workflows as part of~\ac{EMBOSS}~\ac{CI} pipelines, \nummergedworkflows{} (\percmergedwfactiverepos of active repositories) of these are already merged.
 In summary, we urge~\ac{EMBOSS} engineers to adopt the current generation of~\ac{SAST} tools, which offer low false positive rates and are effective at finding security-relevant defects.